Home » Albums » folklore » Songs on folklore » august

 Commercial Performance

-In the United States, upon the release of folklore, “august” debuted at No. 23 on the Billboard Hot 100 chart dated August 8, 2020.
-It stayed on the chart for two weeks.
-The song simultaneously debuted and peaked at No. 5 on the Billboard Hot Rock & Alternative Songs, where it stayed for 20 weeks. “august” peaked within the top 20 on singles charts of Malaysia (11), Singapore (12), Australia (13), and Canada (16).
+In the United States, “august” debuted at No. 23 on the Billboard Hot 100 chart dated August 8, 2020, following the release of folklore.
+It remained on the Hot 100 for two weeks.
+The song also debuted and peaked at No. 5 on the Billboard Hot Rock & Alternative Songs chart, where it charted for 20 weeks.
+Internationally, “august” reached the Top 20 in several countries, peaking at No. 11 in Malaysia, 12 in Singapore, 13 in Australia, and 16 in Canada.

 Lyrics